• Double-bridge static cone penetrometer

 A. Zeroing B. Starting C. Reshaping Soil D. Ending

-When conducting the remolded soil test, the vane should be rotated continuously 6 full turns clockwise to thoroughly mix the soil around the vane.
-Afterward, measure both the peak and steady-state values of the remolded soil using the same method as before (note that zeroing is not allowed during the test).
+For the remolded soil test, the vane should be rotated continuously six full turns clockwise to thoroughly mix the soil around the vane.
+Then, measure the peak and steady-state values of the remolded soil using the same method as before (the instrument must not be zeroed during the test).

-When the peak and stable values appear during the remolded soil test, press the "Confirm" button to return to the test interface.
-To proceed with the next depth test in this borehole, press the "C" key—this will take the microcomputer back to the depth-setting interface.
-Set the desired depth, confirm with the "Confirm" button, and then advance the vane penetrometer to that specific depth.
-Finally, press the "B" start button to continue the vane shear test at this depth, following the same procedure as before.
+When the peak and steady-state values appear during the remolded soil test, press the Confirm key to return to the test interface.
+To proceed to the next depth, press the "C" key.
+The microcomputer will then return to the depth-setting interface, where you can set the desired depth and confirm it.
+Once confirmed, the vane will be inserted into that depth.
+Press the "B" Start key to continue the vane shear test at this depth, following the same procedure as before.

-The horizontal axis of the curve shows the Cu data, while the vertical axis indicates the rotation angle.
+The horizontal axis of the curve shows the Cu data, and the vertical axis shows the rotation angle.

 H: XX.
 X XXX.
 XKPa